Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: ULDM searches in a GGN background

 \section{ULDM searches in a GGN background}

 In order to assess the impact of GGN on a gradiometer's maximum sensitivity, it is of paramount importance to understand the relative size of GGN with respect to atom shot noise.
-Indeed, it will be precisely this comparison that will guide our analysis into understanding the benefits of a multi-gradiometer experiment to mitigate and, in an ideal scenario, entirely cancel GGN at particular frequencies.
+Indeed, it will be precisely this comparison that will guide our analysis into understanding the benefits of a multigradiometer experiment to mitigate and, in an ideal scenario, entirely cancel GGN at particular frequencies.
 Additionally, because the GGN background as detected by an atom interferometer is largely dependent on experimentally tunable parameters, we will provide a discussion in terms of two vertical gradiometer configurations: an `intermediate' and an `advanced' design, which feature a \SI{100}{m} and \SI{1}{km} baseline, respectively.
 In Table~\ref{table:ExperimentalParameters} we summarise all of the relevant parameters that will be necessary for subsequent calculations and discussions.
 Additionally, we will restrict our discussion to the impact of GGN on the sensitivity to scalar ULDM couplings to the electron mass, i.e.\ $d_\phi = d_{m_e}$.
-We will begin our discussion with a single atom gradiometer before turning to consider the advantages brought by a multi-atom gradiometer in mitigating the GGN background.
+We will begin our discussion with a single atom gradiometer before considering the advantages brought by an atom multigradiometer in mitigating the GGN background.